Daedaloss/subspace_optimization/README.md

   For a demo with toy data check out the [demo notebook](https://github.com/Daedaloss/subspace_optimization/blob/main/demo.ipynb).

+  Main functions are located in this [file](https://github.com/Daedaloss/subspace_optimization/blob/main/subspace_optimization.py) as part of the orth_subspaces object.

   # Notes

   This version of the software includes very limited functionality and is purely intended for demonstration purposes.